monsonite/MINT/README.md

 When a lowercase character is interpreted the variable handler routine converts it to a 16-bit address, and places that address on the top of the stack.

+If you want to see this address, you can use the dot operator to print it out e.g.  a.

+You can then access that variable using the fetch @ and store ! operators.   e.g.   a@ b!

+The a@ b! sequence will fetch the value stored at a, put it on the stack and then store it into the variable b.

+You can initialise a variable by typing a number onto the stack and storing it to the variable e.g. 1234 d!

 COMMANDS

 User Commands are what gives MINT its power and flexibility.
 Each uppercase letter is a substitute for an address in RAM, where the users code routines are held.
 For example you may have a routine which produces a hexadecimal dump of the contents of memory.
 You choose to use the D command to initiate this routine, D for DUMP.
 You may also pass parameters to a user routine via the stack.
 In the case of a hex dump routine it would be common to give it the starting address of the section you want to dump, and this might be written 1234 D. On pressing return, the command will be interpreted and the dump routine will commence printing from location 1234.
 There are clearly 26 User Commands which is usually enough for most small applications.